Myosotis ultramafica: Distribution and habitat

 Myosotis ultramafica is a forget-me-not endemic to ultramafic areas of Southland, South Island, New Zealand, from 605 to 1300 m ASL, currently known from the following nearby locations: West Dome, Bald Hill, Black Ridge and the Livingstone Mountains.
 It is found on gravel pavements or in stonefields, on ultramafic substrates (such as serpentinite) on slopes or terraces, amongst tussocks and mānuka shrubs and often found with Gingidia decipiens, Gentianella serotina, Carex uncifolia and Wahlenbergia albomarginata.

 Conservation status

-Myosotis venticola was listed as At Risk – Naturally Uncommon with the qualifiers Range Restricted (RR) and Sparse (Sp) in the 2012-2013 assessment under the New Zealand Threatened Classification system for plants, as M. aff. lyallii (Mossburn, CHR 320240).
+Myosotis ultramafica was listed as At Risk – Naturally Uncommon with the qualifiers Range Restricted (RR) and Sparse (Sp) in the 2012-2013 assessment under the New Zealand Threatened Classification system for plants, as M. aff. lyallii (Mossburn, CHR 320240).
 It was not listed in the most recent assessment (2017-2018) under the New Zealand Threatened Classification system for plants, but a recent study recommends it be listed as Threatened in the next assessment.